jamesssooi/fonty/PRIVACY.md

 #### `FONT_LIST`
 Called when the user initiates the `font list` command.
-* `font_name`: A true/false value on whether a font name is provided.
+* `has_font_name`: A true/false value on whether a font name is provided.
+* `font_count`: The total number of fonts installed in the user's system.
+* `family_count`: The total number of font families installed in the user's system.

 #### `FONT_LIST_REBUILD`
 Called when the user initiates the `font list --rebuild` command.